2026 · 05 · 16 · Sat

 What changed

-Rebranded as AGI, Inc. with AGI-0 as its flagship product — a native Android agent (private beta) that controls any app on your smartphone via voice or text.
-30,000+ on the waitlist.
-Original browser-automation API continues for enterprise users.
+Rebranded as AGI, Inc.; AGI-0 is a native Android agent (private beta) controlling any app by voice or text.
+30,000+ waitlist; enterprise browser API continues.

 Why it matters